AI in recruitment. Birth of artificial intelligence in Element ATS

 In the previous blog post, we discussed how artificial intelligence allows us to parse CVs and how this technology is revolutionizing the way we work with large databases of candidates.
-In this article, I will tell you how we developed our AI and how we are teaching it to parse more complicated CVs.
+This article will tell you how we developed our AI and how we are teaching it to parse more complicated CVs.

 As mentioned above, in our last blog post, we have explained how CV parsing works.
 In a nutshell, it comprises reading CV’s content and deciding which part is the first name, last name, job position, employment start and end dates, university degree, ability, etc.